jramos/cgminer_manager/README.md

 If connecting to a cgminer instance on any host other than 127.0.0.1, remote API access must be enabled.
 See [cgminer\_api\_client](https://github.com/jramos/cgminer_api_client) for more information.

+### UI Options

+You can adjust these options by editing `app/assets/javascripts/config.js`.

-### Page Refreshing
+#### Page Refreshing

-The main page of the site will refresh every 30 seconds by default.
-You can adjust this by editing `app/assets/javascripts/config.js`.
+The data on each page of the site will refresh every 5 minutes (300 seconds) by default.
+You can adjust this via `reload_interval`.
+Change to 0 to disable refreshing.

     var config = {
       // data reload interval in seconds
+      reload_interval : 60,  // 1 minute

+      // misc UI options
+      show_github_ribbon: true
+    }

+#### Disable Fork Ribbon

+To hide the "Fork Me" ribbon on the top right, change `show_github_ribbon` to false.

+    var config = {
+      // data reload interval in seconds
-      reload_interval : 30
+      reload_interval : 300,  // 5 minutes

+      // misc UI options
+      show_github_ribbon: false
     }

 ## Running